itsallcode/holiday-calculator/README.md

 Holiday `h5` is a conditional holiday with a negated condition, see [below](README.md#conditional-holidays).
 Holiday `h6` is a holiday with an alternative date, see [below](README.md#alternative-holidays).
-Holiday `h6` is a floating holiday with an additional offset in days, see [below](README.md#floating-holidays).
+Holiday `h7` is a floating holiday with an additional offset in days, see [below](README.md#floating-holidays).

 #### Parsing a configuration File

-Besides creating instances of the subclasses of Holiday you can also use a configuration file to define your personal selection of holidays.
+Besides creating instances of the subclasses of `Holiday` you can also use a configuration file to define your personal selection of holidays.
 Class `HolidaysFileParser` then parses the file and returns a list of holidays:

 ```
 import org.itsallcode.holidays.calculator.logic.parser.HolidaysFileParser